bryonbaker/beach-house/README.md

 ## 🥩 BBQ 🥩
 Please leave the BBQ in the same state that you found it in.

+Cleaning wipes and spray are in the toilet cupboard.

+Degreaser for your hands is on the window sill in the laundry.

 ## 🔑 Keys 🔑
 Place the keys back in the lock box and set the code to 000.
 Test the box to make sure it is locked properly.